luziferius/MTGProxyPrinter/README.md

 Copyright (C) 2014 Uri Herrera <uri_herrera@nitrux.in> and others

-The icons shipped in mtg_proxy_printer/resources/icons/ and used as a fallback if no system theme is present are sourced from Breeze icon theme created by the KDE project.
+The icons shipped in the directory mtg_proxy_printer/resources/icons/ are used as a fallback if no system theme is present, and are sourced from Breeze icon theme created by the KDE project.
 These fall under the LGPL either version 3 of the License, or (at your option) any later version.